jRydell/Eat/README.md

 - **Random Meal Suggestions**: Add random meals to your weekly menu.
 - **Meal Planning**: Assign meals to specific days of the week.
-- **Detailed Meal View**: See the ingredients and instructions for each meal.
+- **Detailed Meal View**: See the ingredients and instructions for each meal aswell as video instructions.
-- **Shopping List**: Add meal ingredients to your shopping list with a tap.
+- **Shopping List**: Add meal ingredients to your shopping list with a tap for easy shopping.
-- **Easy Management**: Swipe left to delete a meal from your menu, tap remove to delete items from shopping list.

 ## Get Started